paulohenriquevn/aws-solutions-architect/README.md

 ---

 ### Questão 4

-**Texto original:**
-An application runs on an Amazon EC2 instance in a VPC.
-The application processes logs that are stored in...

-**Tradução:**
 Uma aplicação roda em uma instância Amazon EC2 em uma VPC.
 A aplicação processa logs armazenados em um bucket do Amazon S3.

 **Resposta correta:**